 Who are you?
 Justifying the role of a researcher

 Collecting data in institutional settings have their own set of challenges.
-Several studies have noted that any form of institution such as educational organizations, hospitals, asylums or prisons require permissions from multiple authorities to get access to the desired respondents (Minocha, 1979; Mercer, 2007; Apa et al, 2012; Block, 2012).
+Several studies have noted that any form of institution such as educational organizations, hospitals, asylums or prisons requires permissions from multiple authorities to get access to the desired respondents (Minocha, 1979; Mercer, 2007; Apa et al, 2012; Block, 2012).
 Having read the literature on old age homes in India, I was aware of the various approvals I would need even to enter into an old age home setting.
 I went with the required letters, justifying my work, my institutional affiliation and with copies of my consent form and questionnaire.
 Although my paper work was approved by the assistant of the caretaker, nonetheless, I was informed that the caretaker would interview me before I could do the interviews.

 My interview with the caretaker began with a series of personal questions: How old am I?
 Where am I from?
 What is my caste and religion?
 Am I married?
 Since I was married the next question was: How did my husband and in-laws give me permission to be here all alone?
 Why have I not changed my surname after marriage?
 Am I a vegetarian or non-vegetarian?
 I believe most of my answers did not satisfy the caretaker.
 Particularly, the fact that I was married and had not been living with my husband even though the reason was that I had been pursuing my higher studies in a different city.
-Additionally, though I was married I was not dressed like one.
+Additionally, though I was married I was not ‘dressed’ like one.
 I had not applied vermillion during my interview and the caretaker did not appreciate that.
 After the personal queries, the caretaker finally started asking questions related to my work.
 He was worried I might be a journalist disguised as a researcher and write a negative report about this particular old age home.
 In particular, his larger concern was that I would record my interviews.
 He interviewed me in detail about my work and also went through my questionnaire.
 He was also concerned that as a young researcher, I might not fully understand the problems being encountered by my older respondents.
 Finally, I got his consent to administer my study in the old age home.
 Despite, my elaborate session with the caretaker, I believe, I got permission to do the interviews solely because I was a Hindu Brahmin.
 Post the interview, I was given a list of instructions to follow while doing data collection in the old age home.
-I was asked to dress traditionally, communicate in Hindi, to conduct the interviews between 9am to 1pm and not to offer any form of food items to the older respondents.
+I was asked to dress ‘traditionally’, communicate in Hindi, to conduct the interviews between 9am to 1pm and not to offer any form of food items to the older respondents.

 Doing the interviews